Important Questions for CBSE Class 9 Science Chapter 12 – Sound

 Explanation:

-Artists adjust the required frequencies before beginning to play instruments because the musical instruments shall be tuned in by other available musical instruments to produce pleasant music.
+Artists adjust the required frequencies before beginning to play instruments because the musical instruments will be tuned in by other available musical instruments to produce pleasant music.

 Question 10.
 The wavelength of the sound wave has units: 7